mm80843/T3.5/docs/Article/PBN__Article_316.md

 # __COVID-19 Could Leverage a Sustainable Built Environment__

-## Title of the article

-COVID-19 Could Leverage a Sustainable Built Environment

 ## Referenced by other articles

 * [The socio-economic implications of the coronavirus pandemic (COVID-19): A review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_135.md)